2/27/2025

 Chief Business Officer

 Yes, thanks, Matt, and thanks, Kristen, for the question.
-First of all, to Matt's point, we're really thrilled that the FDA has accepted the file and given it priority review.
-For us, it means that there is a high-end met need for all FA patients.
+First of all, to Matt's point, we're really thrilled that the FDA has accepted the file and given it priority review for us.
+It means that there is a high end met need for all SA patients.
 In particular, I think we're looking at three areas in terms of our immediate focus.
 The first is obviously the pediatric population.
 We have a significant amount of experience, well over eight, nine years of experience right now with pediatric neurologists.
-We know the key hospitals, the children's hospitals, where over one-third of these patients exist.
-We know that this is an incredibly important segment that has nothing.
+We know the key hospitals, the children's hospitals, where over one third of these patients exist We know that this is an incredibly important segment that has nothing.
 The dynamics in the pediatric sector are incredibly important and quite different sometimes than the adult.
 Healthcare providers and centers are really organized around these kids and these children.
-The parents and the caregivers are very engaged in treatment and they really want to ensure that these patients get diagnosed early.
-They look at the upright stability as being an incredibly valuable endpoint that is meaningful for their children in ensuring that they can maintain ambulation long-term.
+The parents and the caregivers are very engaged in treatment, and they really want to ensure that these patients get diagnosed early.
+They look at the upright stability as being an incredibly valuable endpoint that is meaningful for their children and ensuring that they can maintain ambulation long-term.
 Additionally, these parents are really focused on high compliance.
-So they're really working very closely with these children to ensure high compliance and treatment follow-up and are really advocates for access to treatment.
+So they're really working very closely with these children to ensure high compliance and treatment follow-up. and are really advocates for access to treatment.
 What we know about this whole segment that's very different is they're really seeking for safe and effective treatment that has limited or no monitoring requirements.
-The next segment really for us is in the adult population and I would say that we, as the neurology experts as well, understand that there is high-end met needs in the adult population.
-It's been two years since OMAD has been actually launched and there's still 80% of the patients who are diagnosed that have not had any treatment or have therapy.
-In addition to that, there are adults who are poorly controlled and can't tolerate those.
-A lot of these patients actually drop off after one or two years.
-So we know that there's tremendous anonymity in this population and we're really working very closely with health and health care providers to have a group of people who are engaging with the child as well as we typically have very strong relationships.
-And I think our role is to make sure that we get everything we need to do to ensure that we're at the right age.
+The next segment really for us is in the adult population, and I would say that We, as neurology experts as well, understand that there is high unmet need in the adult population.
+It's been two years since OMAP has been actually launched, and there's still 80% of the patients who are diagnosed that have not had any treatment or have therapy.
+In addition to that, there are adults who are poorly controlled and can't tolerate those. about a third of those patients actually drop off after one or two years.
+So there's such a tremendous amount of interest in this population.
+And we're working closely with health and health care providers to have them receive groups that will be engaging with the heart as well.
+And we typically have very strong relationships.
+And I think our role is to make sure that we get MGA patients to the person that they're looking for.

 speaker